Josh Lyman: Donna Moss

 Other characters occasionally speculate on the pair's relationship.
 When Donna encourages Josh to ask Joey Lucas on a date, Joey guesses that Donna is attempting to cover her own feelings for Josh through misdirection.
-During the same episode Josh and Sam Seaborn discuss why Donna was so pushy about asking out Joey; Josh comments that he wonders why Donna wouldn't be jealous to which Sam asked if Josh gets jealous when Donna dates.
-Josh says he doesn't but does everything in his power to stop or hinder the dates from happening.
+During the same episode, Josh and Sam Seaborn discuss why Donna was so pushy about asking out Joey; Josh comments that he wonders why Donna would not be jealous.
+To this, Sam asks if Josh gets jealous when Donna dates.
+Josh says he does not but does everything in his power to stop or hinder the dates from happening.
 During her first meeting with Josh, Amy Gardner asks him if he is dating his assistant, and later asks Donna directly, "Are you in love with Josh?", we do not see Donna's answer.
 When Donna recruits Josh to help her get a date with Jack Reese, Josh's behavior leads Jack to wonder whether he is getting "in between anything".

 Following Sorkin and Schlamme's departure from the series at the end of the fourth season, the relationship takes some new turns, with Donna attempting to broaden her horizons past Josh and pursue her own social life outside of the White House.
 In season 5, when Donna is badly injured in a terrorist attack in Gaza, Josh rushes to keep vigil at her bedside at a military hospital in Germany.
 In the sixth-season episode "Impact Winter," Donna quits her job as assistant to Josh, seeing no chance of career advancement.
 She begins working for Vice President Bob Russell's presidential campaign.
 About the same time, Josh leaves his job to work on Matt Santos' campaign.
 This puts Donna and Josh in direct confrontation as their candidates battle each other for the Democratic nomination.
 Santos beats Russell for the nomination in the season 6 finale "2162 Votes."
 Donna applies for a job in the Santos for President campaign in the Season 7 premiere "The Ticket," but Josh finds himself forced to reject her as she is on record trashing his candidate while she was working for the other team.
 During their conversation he reveals that he misses her "every day."
 Later, Lou Thornton hires Donna to work on the Santos campaign with Lou corralling the two into a meeting room for a quick reconciliation.